janosgyerik/bootstrap/README.md

-# bootstrap
+# Bootstrap

-Create projects in various frameworks quickly and easily
+Create minimal projects in various frameworks quickly and easily